kevinfreyberg/Qiskit-Crash-Course/docs/seminar-4/index.md

-# Episode IV: Entanglement
+# Episode IV: Quantum Entanglement

 In this chapter, we will introduce the use of multiple qubits and how to manipulate them in Qiskit.
 At the end of this chapter, we will have created a circuit that:
 - Creates a bell pair

 ## The CNOT Gate

 This one's important.
 The CNOT gate works on two qubits, and is the backbone of creating a bell pair.
 The first qubit is known as the control  and the second qubit as the target.
-In Qiskit, it is represented by:
+In Qiskit, it is represented by the *.cx()* method:

 ```python
 circuit.cx(control, target)